The Minge Lane Costume Festival will return to Upton - ExBulletin

 It’s a city-wide costume party where everyone is welcome and local businesses are welcome to put on promotions or entertainment to add to the fun.

-The festival is named after Minge Lane in Upton, which in 2014 top of a poll for the most embarrassing street names UK.
+The festival is named after Minge Lane in Upton, which in 2014 topped a poll looking for the UK’s most embarrassing street names.

 READ MORE: So Xsighted Morris star at the Upton Folk Festival parade